-Refinancing wall risk describes the pressure that builds when a large amount of debt comes due within a relatively short period and must be rolled over under current market conditions.
-The problem is not debt in the abstract.
-It is the concentration of maturities.
+Refinancing wall risk is the pressure that builds when a large amount of debt matures within a short period and must be rolled over under current market conditions.
+The core issue is not debt in the abstract.
+It is maturity concentration.
 When many obligations have to be replaced at the same time, a borrower becomes more dependent on market access, lender willingness, and financing terms staying workable.

-That makes refinancing wall risk a credit-market timing problem.
-A company may look stable while its debt is spread across future years, yet become more exposed when maturities bunch together into one narrow window.
+At its core, refinancing wall risk is a credit-market timing problem.
+A company may look stable while its debt is spread across future years, yet become much more exposed when maturities bunch together into one narrow window.
 If investors are cautious, rates are higher, or credit appetite is weaker when that window arrives, routine refinancing can turn into a funding constraint.

 Why a refinancing wall creates stress